rx-angular/rx-angular/libs/state/docs/snippets/global-state-vs-local-state.md

 ### What is global and what is local?

 - `counter` property is a part of **local** state of each view.
-Counter value calculated differently.
+Counter value is specific for each view.
 - `isExpanded` property is also part of **local** state.
 Both lists can be expanded/collapsed but this status isn't shared between them and they don't care about this status of each other.
 - `tasks` array is a part of our app **global** state.
 This array needed for each view and received from the same endpoint.
 We don't really need to load it twice.
-It is time to introduce another state layer to our application and move tasks array and retreiving logic there.
+It is time to introduce global layer to our application and move tasks array and retreiving logic there.